JosueDM94/Xamarin.Facebook.Shimmer/README.md

 ## Installation ##

-The latest stable release of the AffirmSDK is [available on NuGet](https://www.nuget.org/packages/Xamarin.Facebook.Shimmer).
+The latest stable release of the Facebook.Shimmer is on [available on NuGet](https://www.nuget.org/packages/Xamarin.Facebook.Shimmer).

 ## Example ##

-A demo app that integrates Affirm is included in the repo.
+A demo app that integrates Facebook.Shimmer is included in the repo.
 You may clone the [GitHub repository](https://github.com/JosueDM94/Xamarin.Facebook.Shimmer) into a new Visual Studio project folder and run the Examples project.

 ## Facebook Shimmer Android ##